Gnurou/tagainijisho/README.md

 Tagaini Jisho runs on Linux/Unix, MacOS X, and Microsoft Windows.

-Licence
+License
 -------

-Copyright (C) 2008-2011 Alexandre Courbot.
+Copyright (C) 2008-2012 Alexandre Courbot.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software